Are-Oelsner/sugarscape/README.txt

   To run the project with custom settings, run java SimulationManager [grid_ize] [num_of_agents] [initial_seed] [output_file_path]

+Project Desgin:
+  SimulationManager: This is the entry point of our program and also the we place our simulation structure in.
+It extends the WindowManager.
+It has one instance object of Landscape and an ArrayList of objects of Agent.
+  Landscape: This class represents the grid.
+It holds and controls all the cells.
+  Cell: This class represents each cell.
+Each object has capacity, regrowth rate and current level for both resources (sugar and spice).
+  Agent: This class represents each Agent.
+Each object has ID, current position, metabolic rate for both resources and current level of both resources.

 Output:
   In the output file generate by the program ("output.txt" if default) you will find:
   1) summary of the experiment(grid size, number of agents, initial seed)